carlosgizbert/spotify-clone/README.md

 >status: developing ⚠️

-### is a clone of the Spotify app's mobile interface, developed by me with the aim of practicing and creating a scalable html/css layout.
+### is a clone of the Spotify app's mobile interface, developed by ne

+## objetive of aplication
+be a visually identical copy of the original application components and styles

+## my objetive
+practicing and creating a scalable html/css layout

 ## my steps